Azure/data-api-builder/docs/configuration-file.md

 ```

 Data API Builder will take the value of the claim named `UserId` and it will compare it with the value if the field `OwnerId` existing in the entity where the policy has been defined.
 Only those element for which the expression will result to be true, will be allowed to be accessed.

+*PLEASE NOTE* that at the moment support for policies is very limited.
+Only the equality operator `eq` is supported and comparison can be done only with values of the same type.